platyplus/hasura-cli-supplement/RFC.md

 ### Dependencies between modules

 Some modules may eventually require other modules.
-The installation and update of a module should trigger a preliminary check of installed modules to the required version, and install them when needed.
+The installation and update of a module could trigger a preliminary check of installed modules to the required version, and install them when needed.
 This process would be recursive.

 ### Module Structure